Send your enquiry.

 A tenant is responsible for minor repairs, such as fixing light bulbs.
-Tenants must also take good care of the property and report any disrepairs to the landlord as soon as possible.
+Tenants must also take good care of the property and report any disrepairs to the housing association or council as soon as possible.

 Speak to our housing disrepair solicitors – England and Wales

-A landlord is responsible for most repairs.
-If your landlord is refusing to comply with their repair obligations, contact us at Ashmans Solicitors for free legal advice.
+A housing association or council is responsible for most repairs.
+If your housing association or council is refusing to comply with their repair obligations, contact us at Ashmans Solicitors for free legal advice.
 You could be entitled to make a housing disrepair claim.

 What are a tenant’s responsibilities for repairs?